-The Chattanooga-Hamilton County Air Pollution Control Bureau is reminding Hamilton County residents that beginning May 1, seasonal burning restrictions will take effect and continue through September 30.
-During this period no burning, commercial or residential, will be allowed in Hamilton County.
+The Chattanooga-Hamilton County Air Pollution Control Bureau reminds Hamilton County residents that beginning May 1, seasonal burning restrictions take effect and continue through Sept.
+30. During this period no burning, commercial or residential, is allowed in Hamilton County.

->

-> To obtain a permit application, residents may:
+To obtain a permit application, residents may:

->

-> Recreational fires are allowed during the restriction period.
-A recreational fire is a cooking or campfire, using charcoal or clean, untreated firewood, that is limited to two feet by three feet in size.
-These can occur in designated areas or on private property for cooking, pleasure, or ceremonial purposes.
+Recreational fires are allowed during the restriction period.
+A recreational fire is limited to two feet by three feet in size and only uses seasoned firewood.
+These can occur in designated areas or on private property for cooking, pleasure or ceremonial purposes.

 Burning leaves, brush and other vegetation creates smoke, resulting in a number of hazardous air pollutants.
 In addition to increasing pollution levels, exposure to these pollutants can result in health effects ranging from allergies to cancer.
 Burning restriction is a proven method of controlling air quality.
 Residents and companies are encouraged to use alternatives to burning, like chipping, composting and recycling.